Fepozopo/heirloom-kitchen/content/recipes/lavender-latte/index.md

 ### Ingredients

 * 2 tablespoons ground coffee
+* Filtered water
 * 2 tablespoons lavender syrup
 * 6 ounces almond milk
 * Ice

 ### Steps

-1. Brew thee coffee with the water using your favorite method.
+1. Use to coffee and water to prepare espresso.
-2. Add the coffee to a glass and fill with ice.
+2. Add the espresso to a glass.
 3. Add almond milk and syrup to a jar with a tight-fitting lid.
 Shake vigorously until foamy.
 4. Pour sweetened almond milk into glass, stir, and enjoy.